msafwat-hotmail/coinifymoustafa/README.md

 # on OPTIONS method> Add method response 200 > Add response model with schema > Deploy API
 ```

+## How It Works

+We have two main **Bounded Contexts**. **Customers Accounts** and **Transactions**.
+Each represented by Microservice.

+**Accounts Microservice** under "./accounts" is an **AWS Lambda**.

+**Transactions or Operations Microservice** should be an AWS Lambda as well.
+It is not in assigment scope, but the idea is to put the withdraw amount on hold then withdraw then acknowledge ATM for approval.

+Each Microservice should has it's own storage, for example Accounts can be presitance **Redis** for fast Cards retrival, and Operations can be **MYSQL** for transaction support.
+In our demo I used **DynamoDB** for **simplicity and keep Serverless**.

+The API Gateway is our Microservices interface to external world, our communication is REST, we can support authorizer as well for our microservices.

 ## Endpoints

 - GET /accounts